Aylsham

 Or as a moat defensive to a house |

-Both Daniel Defoe and Parson Woodforde dined at the
+Both Daniel Defoe and Parson Woodforde (see

 Black Boys Inn in Aylsham - in 1732 and 1781 respectively.